 - Psych 80: Introduction to Personality and Affective Science

 - Psych 95: Introduction to Abnormal Psychology

 The remaining unit requirements can be fulfilled through elective PSYCH courses.
+An elective Psychology course is any PSYCH course that is 3 units or more (excluding independent study, research and practicum).
 There are also four cognate courses from other departments that count as PSYCH courses, not outside units.
 These courses are: BIO 150, PEDS 106, PSYC 135, and PSYC 139 (all other PSYC courses count as outside units).
 Students may count up to 10 units of psychology research (PSYCH 195, 197, 198), independent study (PSYCH 194), and practica (PSYCH 281) toward the Psychology major.
 Students who are teaching assistants for a Psychology course or who are enrolled in the senior Honors Program are allowed up to 15 units in independent study and research.
 Any units beyond these limits may be counted toward the 180 units required for graduation.

 Stanford's Psychology One is designed for students who may major or minor in Psychology and has also been carefully crafted to serve as an important contribution to any liberal arts education.
 For this reason, the Department does not accept AP credit towards the major or minor requirements.

 Answers to questions about major requirements can be found in Frequently Asked Questions.

 Pathways are for students to use as a resource and advising tool within the major.
 While these pathways are not declared in Axess, they are meant to give students a list of available classes to take in a certain area if they choose as they progress through the major.